Frequently Asked Questions

 Sorry, no. Because each maker’s work is juried into the show separately, we do not permit shared booths.
 If you are a gallery owner, boutique owner, or part of a collective, you may only submit your own work.
 Individual artists must each apply separately.

 If you cancel your booth before August 1 and we are able to secure a replacement from the waiting list, you will be refunded 50% of your booth fee.
 After August 1, no refunds will be given.

-Thus our policy is that the ideas, prototypes, brand direction, etc. of an Indie Craft Parade vendor must originate with a single artist.
+We require that the ideas, prototypes, brand direction, etc. of an Indie Craft Parade exhibitor must originate with a single artist.
 This excludes any corporate or box store retailers, and keeps Indie Craft Parade’s vision to promote small, regional businesses.